blitz-exercises/java-exercise-clean-code/src/main/java/nl/blitz/cleancode/exercise-requirements.md

-# ExerciseName Requirements Specification
+# CleanCode Requirements Specification

-Replace this file with the requirements for your exercise.
-This is a template that should be customized for each exercise.
+This exercise focuses on applying clean code principles to improve code quality, readability, and maintainability.

 ## Exercise Overview